eleblanc-ai/leblanc-portfolio/README.md

 * Learn more about me on [LinkedIn](https://www.linkedin.com/in/emily-leblanc-217a0042).

+## Selected papers
+The following papers describe some of my more recent research.
+The papers demonstrate my ability to communicate scientific and technical subject matter.

+* [Towards a Model of the Dynamics of Norm-guided Blaming](/selected-papers/l_qr2021.pdf).
+Emily LeBlanc.
+34th International Workshop on Qualitative Reasoning, 2021.

+* [Explaining Actual Causation via Reasoning about Actions and Change](/selected-papers/lbv_jelia2019.pdf).
+Emily LeBlanc, Marcello Balduccini, Joost Vennekens.
+16th edition of the European Conference on Logics in Artificial Intelligence (JELIA 2019), 2019.

 ## Software documentation
 I've documented many software projects over the years.
 Here are some snippets from a 2016 research project on question answering systems.